icon cross Understanding Snoring: Causes, Effects and Treatment Options

 • Open mouth: If the person is frequently found with an open mouth during sleep, it suggests mouth breathing.

 • Bad breath: Bad breath, also known as halitosis, can be an indication of snoring.
-Snoring itself does not directly cause bad breath, but the underlying factors that contribute to snoring such as mouth breathing (the reduction in saliva production), post nasal drip, poor dental hygiene and Sleep Apnoea can contribute to bad breath.
+Snoring isn’t directly responsible for bad breath.
+However, the reasons behind snoring, like breathing through the mouth, which decreases saliva, nasal drip, not taking good care of teeth, and Sleep Apnoea, can lead to bad breath.

 • Waking up tired: Chronic snoring can result in insufficient sleep duration and poor sleep quality.
 When you don’t get enough restful sleep, it can lead to daytime sleepiness, mental fatigue, and difficulty focusing.
 Waking up tired can also be an indication that your snoring is more serious and could be a sign that you have Sleep Apnoea.